FaharasNET

 For example, a diabetic might spend over $300 a month on insulin without insurance.
 With coverage, this cost drops to $25-$40.
 This big difference can mean the difference between taking medication or not.

-Even healthy people can get chronic conditions suddenly.
+Even healthy people can suddenly develop chronic conditions.
 A routine check-up might show high blood pressure.
 Or an illness could trigger an autoimmune response.
 Having insurance means you can start treatment right away without worrying about money.

 Managing a chronic condition with insurance is much cheaper than paying out-of-pocket.
 It also prevents expensive problems.
 A $40 monthly medication that prevents a $30,000 hospital stay is a smart investment in health and money.